 Assessment

-There are four computer-based assessments at the end of this course combined into two components.
+There are four computer-based assessments at the end of this module combined into two components.
 The first component covers key feature problems to test your clinical decision making, and patient management case scenarios.
 The second component is comprised of multiple choice and short-answer questions.

 The pass mark for both assessments is 50%.
 The key feature problems and patient management case scenarios account for 60% of your overall mark, while the multiple choice and short-answer questions account for 40% of your overall mark.